imevul/SkadaAttunes/README.md

 ## Installation

-Requires Skada.

-Extract to Interface/AddOns/SkadaAttunes and enable the addon in-game
+Extract to Interface/AddOns and enable the addon in-game

 ## Commands